Rektoff/RustBlock-Outpost/README.md

 Here [Rektoff](https://twitter.com/rektoff_xyz) core team presents a knowledge base and market environment overview about the Rust blockchain development ecosystem.
 We saw a demand in the last months and got a lot of requests to create something related.
 So here it is!

 Any help would be rewarded soon.
-Let's build a foundation of new rustecean-based applications in blockchain field!
+Let's build a foundation of new rustecean-based applications in blockchain field

-Main Contributors: [yehor b.], [officercia], [jared],

 <h5>Disclaimer<h5>